Reopening for worship

 - Face coverings must be worn whilst you are in the building (unless you are exempt).

 - There will be a one-way route through the Sanctuary, and the stewards will be available to help / advise to ensure that social distancing is maintained during the service.

 - The rows of seats are 2 metres apart, and we ask that you try to keep 2 empty seats between individuals or groups.
 Families / Bubbles will be able to sit next to each other.

 - Children will need to stay seated with their families and will not be able (sadly) to move around during the service.

 If you wish to, you may use the toilets, but there will be a strict one-in, one-out policy, so you may have to wait.
 Please sanitise your hands before entering, and after using the toilet, please wash your hands for 20 seconds using the

 soap and water provided.

-- This Sunday, Craig will be leading the service at St Andrew's.
-We will listen to the joint audio service.
+- On alternate Sundays, Craig will be leading the service at St Andrew's, and we will listen to the joint audio service.